 S'rî Krishna Jî said, "Come, let us enter the cave, and see who has killed the lion and taken away the jewel."
-They all said, "Mahârâj! how shall we enter that cave on seeing the mouth of which fear comes upon us? rather, we say humbly to you also, sât pâñch karnâ, "to make seven and five," is equivalent to being "at sixes and sevens," that is, in confusion, doubt, or uncertainty.

-that you also should not go into this very terrific cavern.
+They all said, "Mahârâj! how shall we enter that cave on seeing the mouth of which fear comes upon us? rather, we say humbly to you also, that you also should not go into this very terrific cavern.
 Now, please start for home.
-We unitedly shall say in the town that the lion, having killed Prasen, took the jewel; and that some creature, having slain the lion and taken the jewel, went into a frightful deep cavern.
+We unitedly shall say in the town that the lion, having killed Prasen, took the jewel; and that some creature, having slain the lion and taken the jewel; and that some creature, having slain the lion and taken the jewel; went into a frightful deep cavern.
 We come [back] having seen this with our own eyes."
-S'rî Krishna Chand said, "My mind is fixed on the jewel.
+S'ri Krishna Chand said, "My mind is fixed on the jewel.
 I will go into the cavern alone.
 I will come [back] after ten days.
 You will stay here for ten days.
 Should any delay occur to me in this [matter], then go home and state the circumstances."
 Mahârâj ! having said this, Hari entered that dark, frightful cavern, and, proceeding onwards, arrived where Jâmawant was sleeping, and his wife was standing rocking her child in a cradle.